MoldyMacaroniX/moldygd.com/_src/posts/tips-for-organizing-group-videos.md

 Just pick a good time you're available and invite people with that.
 It's just quicker and simpler than inviting a bunch of people arbitrarily and trying to get them to vote on a day and time.

-Don't make me have to fill out a when2meet form or vote on which times work for me.
+Don't make me have to fill out a When2meet<sup>1</sup> form or vote on which times work for me.
 Just give me a time, and if it's good, I'll come.

+**Use [this timestamp converter](https://sesh.fyi/timestamp/) to convert times into markdown text that displays times in the user's local timezone.** This will eliminate all confusion regarding timezones and daylight savings.

 # Don't invite people to a Discord server.